Introduction to Concise

 • • • • • • • • • • • •

-Perhaps you’ve heard the old adage, “Time is money.”
+Perhaps you’ve heard the adage, “Time is money.”
 When it comes to doing business, that certainly is true.
 And business professionals don’t want to waste any of either one.
 Instead, they want to be as efficient as possible, using the minimum amount of resources needed to complete the job at hand.
 They want to manufacture quality products without wasting raw materials.
 They want to provide excellent customer service without scheduling too many employees for a shift.
 They certainly want to communicate effectively without wasting time by speaking, writing, reading, or listening to more words than necessary.

 Whether it is email, presentations, reports, or any other kind of message, business professionals prefer shorter to longer.
 In fact, many professionals are quick to admit they won’t read any email that requires them to scroll down.
 Hiring managers will stop reading cover letters that are too long.
 Some executives forbid their management team from presenting more than one slide at meetings.
 When one of our colleagues was in his first professional job, he left a voicemail message for his boss that was so long that he got cut off and had to call back to finish his message.
 The boss threatened to fire him if he ever again left a message long enough to get cut off by a beep.
 (He never did.)